gwhigs/tweeter/README.rst

 Step 1: Obtain Twitter API Keys
 -------------------------------
-- Create an account on `Twitter`_ for your app to tweet on.
+* Have an account on `Twitter`_ for your app to tweet on.

-- Obtain access keys to your account from `dev.twitter.com`_
+* Obtain access keys to your account from `dev.twitter.com`_
-    - Consumer keys from https://dev.twitter.com/apps (under "OAuth settings")
+    * Consumer keys from https://dev.twitter.com/apps (under "OAuth settings")

-    - Access tokens from https://dev.twitter.com/apps (under "Your access token")
+    * Access tokens from https://dev.twitter.com/apps (under "Your access token")

 .. _Twitter: https://twitter.com